 Our lab’s vision is to better understand brain functions and its related disorders by designing specialized interpretable tools from machine learning and statistics.
 More specifically, our research programs revolve around the development of transparent supervised and unsupervised machine learning tools to integrate multi-modal data collected from brain (and body) in both microscopic and macroscopic resolutions.
 Some of the specific projects in the lab include:

-We develop models and algorithms based on principals in statistics and machine learning to understand functions in the visual cortex of brain.
-To achieve this, we study large-scale datasets with a variety of modalities such as electrophysiology, calcium imaging, and electron microscopy, and gene expression.
+We develop models and algorithms based on advanced machine learning principles to understand the functions of neurons in the brain and their relationship with spatially resolved gene expression profiles.
+To achieve this, we study large-scale datasets with a variety of modalities such as electrophysiology, calcium imaging, electron microscopy, and spatial transcriptomic and gene expression profiles.

-Characterizing the relationship between neural function and connectivity is an eminent question of visual sensory processing.
-In order to explore this relationship and in collaboration the Allen Institute, we are analyzing recorded visual responses from pan-excitatory neurons within an 800X800 um region of primary visual cortex, spanning all visual layers from pia to white matter.
+In another project supported by an R01 grant from NIH/NIMH, we aim to characterize the relationship between neural function and connectivity in visual sensory processing.
+In order to explore this relationship and in collaboration with the Allen Institute, we are analyzing recorded visual responses from pan-excitatory neurons within the 1 mm cube region of the primary visual cortex, spanning all visual layers from pia to white matter.
 This includes 750 2-photon and 35 3-photon calcium imaging planes spaced by ~16 um.
-Our goal is to examine the single-cell and population activity in primary visual cortex, and along with Electron Microscopic reconstruction from the same tissue, will serve as a valuable resource to study the functional connectome in mouse cortex.
+Our goal is to examine the single-cell and population activity in the primary visual cortex integrated with Electron Microscopic reconstruction of neural morphology and connectivity from the same tissue to understand the principles of functional connectivity at the single-cell level.

 Computational clinical neuroscience